 Assume the input matrix $A \in \mathbb{C}^{N \times N}$ where $N=2^n$ is given in the block-encoding form. $U_A$ is called an $(\alpha,a,\epsilon)$-block-encoding \cite{gilyen2019quantum} of a $n$-qubit matrix $A$ using $a$ ancilla qubits if

 where $\alpha$ is referred to as the normalization factor.
-For simplicity we assume the block encoding can be constructed without error in this work.
+Many matrices of practical interests can be efficiently block-encoded, such as sparse-access matrices \cite{gilyen2019quantum}.
+For simplicity we assume that the block encoding can be constructed without error in this work, and that $\|A\|\le1$, which implies that the eigenvalues lie within the unit circle of the complex plane.
 For some $\mu \in \mathbb{C}$, one can block encode the shifted matrix $A-\mu I$ with normalization factor $\alpha_\mu = 1+|\mu|$ from the block encoding of $A$, as is done in Ref. \cite[Lemma 7]{zhang2024exponentialquantumadvantagespractical}.
 The resulting unitary is referred to as $U_\mu$.

 One key step of Algorithm \ref{QEE} is the evaluation of the smallest singular value of $A-\mu I$.
 Suppose that the singular values of $A-\mu I$ in ascending order are $\sigma_0, \sigma_1,...,\sigma_{N-1}$, then $H_{\mu} = \sqrt{(A-\mu I)^{\dagger}(A-\mu I)}$ is a Hermitian matrix with eigenvalues $\sigma_0, \sigma_1,...,\sigma_{N-1}$.
 That is, the smallest singular value of $A-\mu I$ equals the ground state energy of $H_{\mu}$.
 Hence we can evaluate $\sigma_0(\mu)$ by applying the ground state energy estimation algorithm \cite{lin2020near} to the Hermitian Hamiltonian $H_{\mu}$.